hamzadeewan01/EducationHub/README.md

 ## License

-EducationHub is released under the [MIT License](LICENSE).
+Benjanin Virtual Institute is released under the [MIT License](LICENSE).
 Feel free to use the educational content provided in this repository for personal or educational purposes.